mitchty/open-webui-cli/readme.md

 21
 ```

-See how many kind of color dragons there are in DND (allegedly I don't know I'm not a DND fan so I assume the AI is perfect entirely correct.
-All I know is there is a lot of them of all colors like a rainbow):
+See how many kind of color dragons there are in DND (allegedly I don't know I'm not a DND fan so I assume the AI is perfect at everything.
+All I know is there is a lot of them of all colors like a rainbow based off conversations I've overheard DND friends have):

 ```sh
 $ curl -sLO https://media.wizards.com/2018/dnd/downloads/DnD_BasicRules_2018.pdf